Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Installation
 ------------

-This installation guide will cover the installation on the recommended system: RedHat/CentOS 6.x.
+This configure the dependencies and download RPM packages

--  **Install EPEL** You will need EPEL for some dependencies (e.g. ckeditor).
+-  **Install EPEL** You will need EPEL for some dependencies.

 ::